striped-s0cks/words-in-word/README.md

-# WORDS IN WORD GAME
+# WORDS IN A WORD GAME
 ------------------------------------

 Built with React, Redux, Webpack.